RegainFlow/vending-analytics/CONTRIBUTING.md

-# Contributing to Supplier Risk Assessment & Performance Dashboard
+# Contributing to Vending Analytics Platform

-Welcome to the **Supplier Risk Assessment & Performance Dashboard** project!
+Welcome to the **Vending Analytics Platform** project!
 This document provides a comprehensive overview of the project architecture, development guidelines, and contribution workflow to help you scale and contribute effectively.

 ---